Design of Sewers for

 Background - Mandatory Adoption (Wales only)

-In Wales mandatory adoption applies to both foul and surface water sewers but does not apply to SUDS systems which would require approval under Schedule 3 of the Flood and Water Management Act 2010 if and when that schedule is implemented.
+In Wales mandatory adoption applies to both proposed foul and surface water sewers which will connect to an existing public sewer.
+It does not apply to SUDS systems which would require approval under Schedule 3 of the Flood and Water Management Act 2010 which is now also in operation in Wales.

 Guidance on the implementation of mandatory adoption was published by the Welsh Government in July 2012 while 'The Welsh Ministers standards for new gravity foul sewers and lateral drains' was published in the following October.
 Mandatory adoption of foul sewers and laterals was then implemented on 1 October 2012 and applies to water companies operating wholly or mainly in Wales.
 This means that new sewers in the parts of England served by Dwr Cymru Welsh Water (DCWW) will be adopted under the Welsh system while new sewers in the parts of Wales served by Severn-Trent Water will be adopted under the English rules.